quangnd/dog-list-router/README.md

 # Dog list 🐕

-Just for fun.
-See demo at: [Card Dealer by Mun](https://nervous-goodall-0f4817.netlify.com/)
+Transition is with React router.
+See demo at: [Doglist by Mun](https://flamboyant-raman-357e00.netlify.com)

 ## Features